aleneum/kogniserver/README.md

 ### What now?

-If you plan to write applications in javascript, head over to the [KogniJS-Framework](http://github.com/aleneum/kognijs-rsb).
+If you plan to write applications in javascript, head over to the [KogniJS-Framework](http://github.com/kognihome/kognijs).

+## Acknowledgements

+The development of this software was supported through project grants [KogniHome](kogni-home.de) (German Federal Ministry of Education and Research (BMBF) grant no. 16SV7054K) at Bielefeld University.